alextsoi101/plantswiki/README.md

 #### Technologies
 Frontend: Developed with TypeScript and React, offering a dynamic and responsive user interface.

-Styling: Tailored UI with TailwindCSS for a modern and elegant design.
+Styling: TailwindCSS for a modern and elegant design.

 State Management: Utilized Redux for efficient and predictable state management across the application.